23 Jul

 23Jul

-When I was a little kid, my friends and I used to play a game that required participants to identify flags of different African countries.
-Later on, I learned that colors embellishing each flag are symbolic.
-Decades down the line, I find myself paying attention to the flags of the countries I visit and try to attach meanings to their color schemes.
+When I was a little kid, my friends and I used to play a game that required participants to identify the flags of different African countries.
+Later on, I learned that the colors embellishing each flag are symbolic.
+Decades down the line, I find myself paying attention to the flags of the countries I visit and trying to attach meanings to their color schemes.

 The iconic Afrocentric material, popularly known as Kitenge in East and Central Africa, is gaining international recognition.
 Kitenge shirts, hats, backpacks, laptop bags, wallets and different accessories are common all over the region and beyond.